gullerya/object-observer/readme.md

 Library implements `Observable` API as it is defined [here](docs/observable.md).

-Additionally, from version 4.2.0 there is also 'DOM-like' API flavor - constructable `ObjectObserver`.
+There is also a 'DOM-like' API flavor - constructable `ObjectObserver`.
 This API is resonating with DOM's `MutationObserver`, `ResizeObserver` etc from the syntax perspective.
 Under the hood it uses the same `Observable` mechanics.
 Read docs about this API flavor [here](docs/dom-like-api.md).

-Starting from 4.3.x `object-observer` is cross-instance operable.
+`object-observer` is cross-instance operable.
 Observables created by different instances of the library will still be detected correctly as such and handled correctly by any of the instances.

 ## Security